-If the client does not know about the server's realm upfront, then it has to read the server IOR and reactively do an identity enquiry to make the server authenticate.
+If the client does not know up-front about the server's realm, then it has to read the server IOR and reactively do an identity enquiry to make the server authenticate.

-The client can authenticate itself if the server's realm is known upfront.
+The client can authenticate itself if the server's realm is known up-front.
 Even in such cases the server will authenticate again.

-Keeping these constraints in mind, VisiSecure supports the following usage of authentication models: "GSSUP mechanism" and "Certificate mechanism".
-You can use any of these to provide an identity to the server or client.
+Keeping these constraints in mind, VisiSecure supports the following authentication models: GSSUP mechanism and Certificate mechanism.
+You can use either of these to provide an identity to the server or client.

-Authentication mechanisms
+Authentication Mechanisms

-An authentication mechanism represents the encoding/decoding for communicating authentication information between various components of the security subsystem.
+An Authentication Mechanism represents the encoding/decoding for communicating authentication information between various components of the security subsystem.

 For example, it represents how LoginModules communicate with the mechanism and how the mechanism on one process communicates with an equivalent mechanism on another process.
-The mechanism specific target name represents how the mechanism represents this target.
+The mechanism-specific target name represents how the mechanism represents this target.

-There are two types of authentication mechanisms supported by VisiSecure:
+There are two types of Authentication Mechanism supported by VisiSecure:

-- "GSSUP mechanism" - "Certificate mechanism"
+- GSSUP mechanism - Certificate mechanism